Ole Jonsen Hindrum

 Ole Jonsen Hindrum was a Norwegian builder and architect.
 He was a noted church builder in Trøndelag county, particularly specializing in the rare and unique Y-shaped floor plan.

-Ole Jonsen Hindrum was born around the year 1625 in Hindrem in Leksvik municipality in Trøndelag county, Norway.
+Ole Jonsen Hindrum was born around the year 1625 in Hindrem in the prestegjeld of Leksvik in Trøndelag, Norway.
 He was active as a church builder during the second half of the 17th century and thus built or participated in the construction of a number of church buildings in Trøndelag.
 He was also involved in repairs to the spire of the Nidaros Cathedral in 1686, 1687, and 1690.